|

 Leibovitz: Capturing Celebrity

-walks of life.
-We'll look at a rich variety of images from
+memorable images of the last 40 years.
+We'll explore a rich variety of images from

 |